Updated 06.29.2026

 It is also important to consider other mental health conditions that can involve increased speech.

 In bipolar disorder, particularly during mania or hypomania, speech may become pressured, rapid, and difficult to interrupt.
 Unlike ADHD, mania is episodic and often accompanied by decreased need for sleep, elevated or irritable mood, and risky behavior.
+Because symptoms can overlap, some individuals wonder whether their symptoms reflect ADHD or anxiety, ADHD manic symptoms, or another condition entirely.

 Anxiety can also increase talkativeness, but usually the driving force is nervousness or reassurance-seeking rather than impulsivity.